 Interested in all things Go Ultra Low?

-Sign up to our newsletter for the latest plug in newsletter.
+Sign up for the latest Plug In newsletter.

 In January 2016 the Office for Low Emissions (OLEV) announced that Nottingham, partnered with Nottinghamshire County Council and Derby City Council, was one of four successful cities in securing funding for the Go Ultra Low City Programme nationally.
 As a result, £6.12m of funding has been made available to support measures across the Nottingham and Derby areas for a package of measures to support the uptake of Ultra-Low Emission Vehicles up to 2019/20.